xaviervia/tessellation/README.md

 }
 ```

-Notice how the `default` action is running the reducer that it received as an argument and checking if it's result differs from the previous state.
-In case it is different, it will not just return the new state: it will also add an `undo` property to the new state with a reference to the old state.
-To actually perform the _undoing_, it's as simple as returning `state.undo`.
+Notice how the `default` action runs the reducer that it received as an argument and checks if the result differs from the previous state.
+In case it is different, it will not just return the new state: it will also add an `undo` property to the new state––with a reference to the old state.
+To perform the undo operation, it's as simple as returning `state.undo`.

 ### High order reducer composition

-`undoable` demonstrates the kind of power that HORs bring, but of course not all HORs need to be meta: using HORs even when no meta operations are done is valuable because HORs can be composed together, while plain reducers can't.
-How would that look like?
+`undoable` demonstrates the kind of power that HORs bring, but of course not all HORs need to be meta: HORs are valuable because you can chain them into a single reducer.
+You can't do this with plain reducers.

+How would that composition look like?
 Well, simple enough:

 ```javascript
 const reducer = compose(